-The new 4M66O from Air Quality Engineering, Inc., is a self-contained media air cleaning system designed for source capturing coolant mist applications in industry.
-The 4M66O can be ordered in three stage filtration which will effectively remove a broad range of contaminants including mist, smoke, soot, vapors, VOC's and more at a rate of up to 4000 cfm.
+The Air Cleaner from Air Quality Engineering, Inc., is a self-contained media air cleaning system designed for source capturing coolant mist applications.
+The M66O can be ordered in three stage filtration which will effectively remove a broad range of contaminants including mist, smoke, soot, vapors, VOC's and more.